Scanning in Soccer - Why it’s Important & How to Train it

 What Is Scanning?

-According to Professor Geir Jordet, the leading researcher in the role of visual perception in soccer, scanning can be defined as: “head movement where a player’s face is temporarily directed away from the ball to gather information in preparation for subsequently engaging with the ball”(1).
+According to Professor Geir Jordet, the leading researcher on the role of visual perception in soccer, scanning can be defined as: “head movement where a player’s face is temporarily directed away from the ball to gather information in preparation for subsequently engaging with the ball”(1).
 When coaches instruct players to “check their shoulder” before receiving a pass, they are effectively telling them to “scan.”

 Why Is Scanning Important?

 In Jordet’s research, the primary metric collected is scans per second or “scanning frequency.”
-In the past two decades, he has collected data on 250 professional players, and 200 elite youth players on the number of times they scan in the ten seconds before they receive a pass.
+In the past two decades, he has collected data on 250 professional players and 200 elite youth players on the number of times they scan in the ten seconds before they receive a pass.
 Some of the highest-scoring players in the data set included Xavi (0.83 scans/second), Cesc Fábregas (0.76 scans/second), Ilkay Gündoğan (0.66 scans/second), and Frank Lampard (0.62 scans/second).
 What does scanning at the elite level look like?
 Check out this video of Bayern Munich’s Joshua Kimmich:

 Scanning more frequently opens up more options for a player once they are on the ball.
 McGuckian et al. found that higher scanning frequency “resulted in a higher likelihood of turning with the ball, playing a pass in the attacking direction, and playing a pass to an area that is opposite to which it was received from”(2).
 Better decision-making often leads to better execution.
 Jordet, Bloomfield, and Heijmerkx found that scanning frequency was positively correlated with passing percentage, and forward passing percentage in elite soccer players (3).